 Complete Withdrawal: Students occasionally find, for a wide variety of reasons, that they are unable to complete the semester and need to withdraw from all their classes.
-Prior to the first day of instruction, students can withdraw from all their classes on MyUH.
-Once the term begins, students withdrawing completely from the University must submit the Complete Withdrawal Form to the Office of the Registrar.
-Students will not be able to completely withdraw from all classes on MyUH.
-The Complete Withdrawal Form may be obtained at the Office of the Registrar or online at www.uhwo.hawaii.edu/forms.
-The effective date of withdrawal is the date that the completed form is received by the Office of the Registrar.
+To officially withdraw from the University, students must withdraw from all their classes on MyUH.
+Informing the instructor of the intent to withdraw or no longer attending the class is not considered an offical withdrawal from the University.

-Semester long classes dropped during the first three weeks

-of the semester will not be indicated on the student's record.
+Semester long classes dropped during the first three weeks of the semester will not be indicated on the student's record.
 Semester long classes withdrawn from between the third week and up to Friday of the ninth week of instruction will be indicated as a withdrawal "W" on the student's record.